BabylonJS/Documentation/content/How_To/animation/Combine.md

 ### Concurrent

-Simply set up more animations and add to the BabylonJS object's animations array.
+Simply set up more animations and add to theBabylon.js object's animations array.

 For example adding a rotation animation to the very simple slide animtation to get: